rmcanany/SolidEdgeHousekeeper/README.md

 - **Remove from list:** Moves the files to the *Excluded files* section of the list.
 - **Move to Recycle Bin:** Removes the files from their original location and moves them to the Recycle Bin.

+One place the `Move to Recycle Bin` command can be handy is with the top-level assembly `Report unrelated files` option.
+If there are a lot of unrelated files, cleanup is a hassle.
+Here's how I do it now.

+- Save the Unrelated Files report as a *.txt file
+- Empty out the Recycle Bin
+- Clear the file list from the previous run  (important so you don't mix in good files with the unrelated ones)
+- Import the *.txt file and update the list
+- Select all files, right-click and select `Move to Recycle Bin` (You can also do a few at a time if preferred.
+Repeat this step and the following in succession.)
+- Open the top level assembly.
+If it complains about missing files, use the Recycle Bin's `Restore items` command.

 ## Sorting

 You can sort the file list in a variety of ways.